jazzband/django-polymorphic/README.rst

 =======================

-November 01 2010, V1.0 API Changes
+November 11 2010, V1.0 API Changes
 -------------------------------------------------------------------

 extra() queryset method
 +++++++++++++++++++++++

 ``.extra()`` has been re-implemented.
 Now it's polymorphic by default and works (nearly) without restrictions (please see docs).
-This is an incompatible API change regarding previous versions of django_polymorphic.
+This is a (very) incompatible API change regarding previous versions of django_polymorphic.
 Support for the ``polymorphic`` keyword parameter has been removed.
 You can get back the non-polymorphic behaviour by using